Island-by-Island Guide To The Best NYE

 Saint Barthélemy

-The harbour becomes packed at New Year with exclusive parties, DJ’s, and tastemakers hang out.
+The harbour becomes packed at New Year with exclusive parties, DJs, and Le Ti has a legendary New Year’s Eve party.
+St. Jean’s Nikki Beach is also a well-known party hotspot.
 The New Year’s Regatta is where sailing meets party atmosphere and the rum flows!

 St. Kitts & Nevis